mollyiverson/MCSSN-LibraryAssistant/README.md

 4. [Team Members](#team-members)

 ## Project Description
-A library assistant appication used to help librarians manage patron services and a book database.
+A library assistant application used to help librarians manage patron services and a book database.
 This assistant helps with tasks including user registration, checking out books, book search, placing a hold, creating a wishlist, viewing users, and taking a quiz to find a new book.

 ## How to use
 We will be taking down the database server used for this project soon after project completion.
 All features except for saving checked-out and wishlist books are still available.
 You can clone the repository or use our deployment link with Vercel.